conradakunga/Blog/_posts/2024-11-28-truncating-numbers-in-c.md

     - .NET
 ---

-If you have the following number:

-`123.456`

-And you want to write it to the console, or anywhere for that matter to 2 decimal places, you would do it like so:
+If you have the following number, `123.456`, and you want to write it to the console, or anywhere for that matter to 2 decimal places, you would do it like so:

 ```csharp
 Console.WriteLine(123.456.ToString("#,0.00"));